 From 1989 to 1990, Jackson doubled as one of Major League Baseball's best outfielders and one of the National Football League's best running backs.
 In the 1989 MLB All-Star Game, he crushed a lead-off home run and won MVP honors.
 A year later, Jackson was selected to the NFL's Pro Bowl.
 Sadly, a hip injury ended his career in both sports, but as Jackson later told USA Today, “There’s no reason for anyone to feel sorry for what happened to me, or what might have been.
 I didn’t play sports to make it to the Hall of Fame.
 I just played for the love of sport.”

 3. Deion Sanders Suits Up for an NFL, MLB Game on Same Day

 On October 11, 1992, Sanders—one of the best defensive backs in NFL history—started for the Atlanta Falcons against the Miami Dolphins during the day, then boarded a chartered jet to join the Atlanta Braves in Pittsburgh for Game 5 of the National League Championship Series.
-While astonishing, the crusty baseball community took offense.
+The crusty baseball community took offense with Sanders' astonishing feat.
 Sanders, an elite baserunner, did not play that night.

 Braves general manager John Schuerholz later said, “If we thought he was going to play football, we would not have put him on the 25-man roster.”
 New York Daily News columnist Bill Madden described Sanders’ odyssey as a “whirlwind 24 hours of unadulterated selfishness.”